 - A long multiligual web-based questionnaire (20 minutes) to analyse the disciplinary vision of each respondent and the conceptions of professionalism and internationalization.
 A number of questions covering several attitudes of political scientists: mobility, advocacy, media involvement, civic engagement.

 - These data will be then connected to more specific and limited sub-projects: «mini-panels» and «flash surveys» to be realised in the course of 2019 concerning some hot issues for the discipline and its scientific perspectives.

-- Survey reminders: the first invitations has been sent in March 2018 and 2 reminders have been sent since then.
-The last reminders before the closing of the survey will be sent in mid-November.
+- Survey reminders: the first invitations has been sent in March 2018 and 3 reminders have been sent since then.
+The last reminder before the closing of the survey has been sent in mid-November.

 - “Bounced” email addresses: a total of about 500 persons has been progressively excluded from the list of respondents because of invalid or undelivered emails, new position outside Europe, refusal, temporary unavailability or retirement.
 About 300 email changes because of new affiliations.

-- Response rate: up to now we collected more than 1800 full questionnaire responses (+ about 1000 incomplete).
+- Response rate: we collected more than 2300 full questionnaire responses (+ about 1000 incomplete).
 The response rate is highly differentiated among countries.